 Los Angeles, the country’s second most populous city, is home to 12,944,801 people, of which 3,857,799 are located within official city limits.
 Density is now estimated at 8,225 people per square mile.

 According to a July 2012 estimate, United States’ most populous state is California, with a population of 38 million, followed by Texas – 26 million, New York – 19.5 million, and Florida – 19.3 million.
+We will update this with 2016 population and census data when it becomes available.

 Ethnicity in the United States